velis74/django-project-base/docs/source/modules/authentication.rst

 Custom rest api with session
 ----------------------------

-There is overridden SessionMiddleware available, to enable REST API with the session.
+There is project base's SessionMiddleware available, to enable REST API with the session.

-To enable overridden SessionMiddleware, replace Django contrib SessionMiddleware with overridden SessionMiddleware in projects settings.py file.
+To enable project base's SessionMiddleware, replace Django contrib SessionMiddleware with project base's SessionMiddleware in projects settings.py file.

 .. code-block:: python